8 flat top grills lined up for testing

 Most flat-top grills on the market are heated by propane or natural gas burners below the griddle surface.
 These burners can come in all shapes, sizes, and BTUs.

-Sometimes the arrangement of burners results in hot spots and cool spots that present challenges when cooking.
+Sometimes the arrangement of burners results in hot spots and cold spots that present challenges when cooking.
 Other times the arrangement is just right for even cooking front to back and side to side.

 When shopping for your next outdoor gas griddle, take a look under the hood to see what the burner situation is.